Tax-free savings account: Eligible investments

 A TFSA can hold any investments that are RRSP-eligible, including publicly traded shares on eligible exchanges, eligible shares of private corporations, certain debt obligations, instalment receipts, money denominated in any currency, trust interests including mutual funds and real estate investment trusts, annuity contracts, warrants, rights and options, registered investments, royalty units, partnership units, and depository receipts.

 Creditor protection

-Assets within a TFSA are not protected from creditors in the event of bankruptcy or a financial judgement that results from legal proceedings against the account-holder, whereas those within an RRSP are protected.
+Assets within a TFSA are not protected from creditors in the event of bankruptcy or a financial judgement that results from legal proceedings against the account holder, whereas those within an RRSP are protected, with exceptions.
 Creditor protection may only be applied to assets within a TFSA if they are held in a segregated fund with an insurance company.

 Reporting

-Because a TFSA does not generate any taxable income, and contributions are not tax-deductible, the account normally has no bearing on individual tax returns and therefore contributors will not receive any tax slips / receipts in connection with a TFSA, provided they are not U.S. citizens or residents (as discussed below).
+Because a TFSA does not generate any taxable income, and contributions are not tax-deductible, the account normally has no bearing on individual tax returns and therefore contributors will not receive any tax slips or receipts in connection with a TFSA, provided they are not U.S. citizens or residents (as discussed below).
 However, contributions and account balances are reported annually to the Canada Revenue Agency (CRA).
-Contributors are responsible for tracking their own contributions to ensure they don't exceed applicable limits, as discussed in the next section.
+Contributors are responsible for tracking their own contributions to ensure they do not exceed applicable limits, as discussed in the next section.